Academic Information & Support

 Return/Reinstatement

-1. After one semester on suspension, a student may request reinstatement to the college.
+1. After one semester on suspension, a student may request reinstatement to the College.
 A student must file a request for reinstatement in person with a designated Advisor/Counselor.
 The request for reinstatement will be reviewed by the Academic Review Committee.
 The student will return on a probationary status and, if dismissed the second time, will not be eligible to register for courses for one year.

 2. A student who returns after a break of 4 semesters (fall/spring) or greater will have their prior status of academic probation dismissed.
 A student who returns after a break of less than four semesters (fall/spring) will remain on the same level of academic probation.